Feather Dalea

 Maintenance

-Will get leggy in good soil or if fertilized.
+Will get leggy in soil that is too rich or heavy, or if fertilized.
 Should be cut back in the spring.
-Good ground cover.
 Prefers dry soils.
 Perfect ground cover for large, sunny areas.
-Propagation: Seed.
+Propagation: seed.

 Comments

 Blooms April-August.
-A low scraggly shrub bearing tiny, compound leaves and pea flowers with yellow and bright purple to pink-purple petals.
-It forms large, low-spreading mounds with silvery, delicate leaves.
-Short, spike-like clusters of fuzzy, purple flowers cover the blooming plant.
+Forms low-spreading mounds with silvery, delicate compound leaves.
+Short, spike-like clusters of fuzzy, purple pea flowers cover the plant.
 Blossoms are followed by flat, shaggy-haired seed pods.